prebid/prebid.github.io/prebid-server/features/pbs-uscustomlogic.md

 ## Overview

-This module provides a way for publishers to define a custom interpretion for GPP strings.
+This module provides a way for publishers to define a custom interpretion for GPP strings in Sections 7-12.
-If the publisher is satisfied with Prebid's interpretation of GPP SIDs 7-12 as defined in [Prebid Multi-State Privacy Agreement Support](/features/mspa-usnat.html), it's recommended that they utilze the [US Gen Privacy Module](/prebid-servers/pbs-usgen.html) instead of this one.
+If the publisher is satisfied with Prebid's interpretation of GPP SIDs 7-12 as defined in [Prebid Multi-State Privacy Agreement Support](/features/mspa-usnat.html), it's recommended that they utilze the [US Gen Privacy Module](/prebid-server/features/pbs-usgen.html) instead of this one.

 This module lets publishers define GPP string interpretation with a powerful general syntax called [JsonLogic](https://jsonlogic.com/).
 At high traffic volumes with complex interpretion logic, the Prebid Server Host Company may want to monitor compute resource utilization consumed by use of this feature.
-Another option would be to build a [custom privacy module](/prebid-server/developers/add-a-privacy-module.md).
+Another option would be to build a [custom privacy module](/prebid-server/developers/add-a-privacy-module.html).

 The use cases for this module are the same as for the `US Gen Privacy Module`: